Regulatory Taking and Columbia University

 What does it do to the design of a place?

-Columbia is extending housing privileges in order to acquire social capital in the tuition business.
-So, here is the thing, Barbara and Howard Rich are among many large real estate holders who are supporters of university sponsored Fulbright Scholarships and the programmed-education with housing market in New York City.
+Columbia is extending housing privileges to acquire social capital in the tuition business.
+Here is the thing, Barbara and Howard Rich are among many large real estate holders who are supporters of university-sponsored Fulbright Scholarships and the programmed-education with the housing market in New York City.
 Almost every university in New York City is a sponsor of this program as it brings in high paying clients (students of all ages) to the fold.
-Via: www.metrointl.org .
+Via: www.metrointl.org.
 Surprise!
 Manhattanville is a max hit zone for housing such as the above.
-The neighborhood is a Motel 6 and Columbia is the Ritz-Carlton.
+The neighborhood is a Motel 6, and Columbia is the Ritz-Carlton.

 Is there any other way to look at the this?
 There must be a way to realign the forces at work here.